-2) the font type and size, colour, surface, placement, other and specifications concerning the labelling referred to in subsection 3; derogations from the uniformity requirement laid down in subsection 3 in respect of the specifications concerning labelling may also be given by decree of the Ministry of Social Affairs and Health, if the exemption is minor and does not promote the sale of the product.
+2) the font type and size, colour, surface, placement, and other specifications concerning the labelling referred to in subsection 3; derogations from the uniformity requirement laid down in subsection 3 in respect of the specifications concerning labelling may also be given by decree of the Ministry of Social Affairs and Health, if the exemption is minor and does not promote the sale of the product.

-Other appearance elements of the unit packets of smokeless nicotine products product may not differ in form, colour, material, or other presentation element from other retail packets of smokeless nicotine products, nor may the presentation of the unit packet contribute to the sale of the product.
+Other appearance elements of the unit packets of smokeless nicotine products

+A unit packet of a smokeless nicotine product may not differ in form, colour, material, or other presentation element from other retail packets of smokeless nicotine products, nor may the presentation of the unit packet contribute to the sale of the product.